 - Producing a film, video, or television program in the state for fewer than 90 days

 - Acting as a general partner in a partnership that does not do business in Virginia

 According to case law established with Moore-McCormack Lines v.
 Bunge Corp.
 (1962), the Commission will decide whether a foreign entity can be considered to be doing business in Virginia on a case-by-case basis.
 For this reason, you should speak with a qualified Virginia business attorney to find out whether your corporation must register.

 Corporations that conduct business in Virginia without registering can face serious penalties.
 This can include fines for every director or officer who was aware of the unlawful business in the state ranging between $500 and $5,000 per person.
 In addition, you will not be able to bring a lawsuit in Virginia courts to settle a business dispute.

 If you need help with a Virginia domestic corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.